PixelgenTechnologies/pixelatorR/README.md

 ## Installation

-pixelatorR can be installed from GitHub with:
+pixelatorR can be installed from GitHub by running the following code from R:

 ``` r
 remotes::install_github("PixelgenTechnologies/pixelatorR")